 Push button interfacing with ESP32

-So We will use digital input pin of ESP32 development board to read this logical and logical low state using pinMode function of Arduino IDE.
-So now let’s start with a circuit diagram of push button interfacing with esp32 and after that I will explain the programming part.
+So We will use the digital input pin of the ESP32 development board to read this logic using pinMode() function of Arduino IDE.
+So now let’s start with a circuit diagram of push-button interfacing with esp32 and after that, we will see how to write code for this.

-If you are a beginner and do not have an idea about ESP32 development board, you can check this guide:
+If you are a beginner and do not have an idea about the ESP32 development board, you can check this guide:

 So now let’s perform a simple example to connect a push button with any GPIO pin and turn on an LED connected to another digital pin.

 As shown in the above pinout, we will be using GPIO15 to connect the push button and GPIO22 to connect a push button.
-We can use any GPIO pin either as digital input or digital output pins except few GPIO pins which can be used only as digital input pins for more information about it check ESP32 pin out the tutorial.
+We can use any GPIO pin either as digital input or digital output pins except a few GPIO pins which can be used only as digital input pins for more information about it check ESP32 pin out the tutorial.

 Circuit diagram of Push button with ESP32

-- So we will read these two states of the push button and turn on and turn off LED accordingly.
+ESP32 will read these two states of the push button and turn on and turn off LED accordingly.

 // We assigned a name LED pin to pin number 22